santhoshvec24/Task0-VSD-RISC-V-Tapeout-Program/README.md

-# RISC-V Reference SoC Tapeout Program VSD
+# Week 0 VSD RISC-V Tapeout Program
+This document describes the setup and verification of the required tools for the VSD RISC-V Tapeout program, keeping it Professional Informative Simple and Sweet (please don't make an acronym out of this!)

 ## Tools Installation

    All the instructions for installation of required tools can be found here:</ins>